George Clooney Reveals Why He And Amal Gave Twins ‘Normal’ Names, Gushes About Their Personalities

 “We figured these kids are going to be looked at a lot and watched and [have their] every move sort of judged… So we looked for some sort of normal names.
 We didn’t have any great inspiration.
 It wasn’t Alexander the Great and Ella Fitzgerald.”

-George and Amal Clooney’s twins’ names are a break from unique monikers that Hollywood babies have been given with like North and Saint West (Kim Kardashian and Kanye West’s children), Blue Ivy, Sir and Rumi (Beyonce and JAY-Z’s children), and almost every Jolie-Pitt (Maddox, Pax and Knox, to name a few).
+George and Amal Clooney’s twins’ names are a break from unique monikers that Hollywood babies have been given with like North and Saint West (Kim Kardashian and Kanye West’s children), Blue Ivy, Sir, and Rumi (Beyonce and JAY-Z’s children), and almost every Jolie-Pitt (Maddox, Pax, and Knox, to name a few).

 The actor, who seems to be adjusting to fatherhood pretty well, gushed about Ella and Alexander’s adorable characteristics.
 The proud father revealed that the twins already have their own personalities at such a young age.